 Via its indirect interaction with the endocannabinoid system, which has modulatory actions at all stages of pain processing, CBD is able to create analgesic (pain relief) and anti-inflammatory effects.
 A recently published review of studies of these effects conducted between 1975 and 2018 can attest to the enormous potential of the use of CBD creams and CBD oil for pain.
 Another review focuses on the CBD oil benefits as well as those of other cannabinoids such as THC for difficult to treat pain in chronic conditions such as multiple sclerosis and cancer.

 You can reduce the pain in your body either by vaporizing CBD oil, using CBD tinctures sublingually, consuming CBD edibles such as gummies, or applying CBD products topically on the painful spots.
 The way of intake and the dosage taken will determine the onset and duration of the effects.
-You can read our full article on using hemp oil and CBD oil for pain here.

 #10 – Anxiety Relief